DTJF/libpruw1/src/doc/_2_preparation.md

 # Test

-In order to test the installation, first wire a dallas sensor to GND (`P9_01`) and VDD (3V3 @ `P9_03`) and connect the data line to `P9_15`.
+In order to test the installation, first wire a Dallas sensor to GND (`P9_01`) and VDD (3V3 @ `P9_03`) and connect the data line to `P9_15`.
 Then build the example applications and run one of them